ArxOne/BestTest/README.md

 ## Planned features

-Visit the [issues pages](https://github.com/ArxOne/BestTest/issues) to see what's going on and suggest.
+Visit the [issues](https://github.com/ArxOne/BestTest/issues) to see what's going on and suggest new features if you want.

 ## Any help welcome